The following definitions apply:

 Comments and inquiries, which usually contain some PII such as name and email address, may be shared with third parties for review, comment, and/or action in order to appropriately respond to the specific concern.
 For example, comments and inquires received by the Agencies that are related to services provided by other public agencies (e.g. transit agencies) may be forwarded to those agencies for their response.
 Likewise, the Agencies may need to share a question with a third party service provider, if necessary, to respond to technical issues.

 Please note that, once provided, all comments and inquiries may be considered public records subject to public inspection.
-Comments may be published on the Website or included in written or electronic format in any publically-available media.
+Comments may be published on the Website or included in written or electronic format in any publicly-available media.

 In addition, PII may be disclosed to third parties, as required to comply with laws or legal processes served on one or more of the Agencies.